Commerce - National Moderator's Report

 Excellence criteria

-The justification of the post-factor price (changed or unchanged) should refer to information from the model or concept to prove that the price is sufficient to cover the revised cost of production and enable a profit to be made.
+The justification of the post-factor price (changed or unchanged) should refer to information from the model or concept to prove that the price is sufficient to cover the cost of production and enable a profit to be made.

 Consequences should focus on the post-factor price rather than the internal or external factor.
+In the example above where material costs have increased, it would be incorrect to explain the business will need to find a cheaper supplier.

 Assessor Support